 Social Slider Widget

 If you want to add your Instagram feed as a slider instead of a gallery then consider the free Social Slider Widget plugin.
-With this plugin your images are imported as attachments.
-They can then be shown within the widget as a slider or as a gallery.
+With this plugin you simply need to authorize your Instagram account then your images can be imported as attachments.
+They can then be shown within the widget as a slider or as a gallery (with options for thumbnail or masonry).
 Plus there are options for image linking, sorting, and more.

 Once you’ve added your Instagram to your website you can take advantage of all the unique possibilities it opens up for you.
-Instagram is a great way to connect with your readers on a personal level by sharing behind the scenes photos, taking snapshots of new & upcoming projects, encouraging your followers to share their own photos related to your business, tagging colleagues or your biggest fans in pics, or even starting your own # trends.
+Instagram is a great way to connect with your readers on a personal level by sharing behind the scenes photos, taking snapshots of new & upcoming projects, encouraging your followers to share their own photos related to your business (Instagram for e-commerce is highly lucrative), tagging colleagues or your biggest fans in pics, or even starting your own # trends.

 Grab a plugin or embed some photos on your own and start building a relationship with your readers!
 If you have another plugin you’d recommend for Instagram, or if you have any tips or questions for sharing photos with WordPress just leave a comment below.